Cold Weather Rule

 What happens after I apply?

 If you make and keep a Cold Weather Rule payment plan, you are protected from disconnection or will be reconnected if already disconnected.

 Right to appeal

 If you and CenterPoint Energy cannot agree on the amount of your Payment Plan, a requested change to your Payment Plan, or your income level, you have the right to appeal.
 CenterPoint Energy will send you a notice of your right to appeal.
-This will include a form that must be sent to the Minnesota Public Utilities Commission (MPUC) within 10 working days after it is mailed to you.
+The appeal form must be received by the Minnesota Public Utilities Commission (MPUC) within 10 working days after the date it is mailed to you.